Static and Dynamic BART for Rank-Order Data: Dynamic Label Ranking Application with multiple rankers: NCAA data

 \subsection{Data Description}

-We apply the proposed methods to a real dataset of pollster-specific rankings of $N=7$ American football teams from the Associated Press weekly poll for the 2022 NCAA Division I Football season.
-The data includes the ranking lists of $M=15$ pollsters across $T=16$ weeks.
+We apply the proposed methods to a real dataset of pollster-specific rankings of American football teams from the Associated Press weekly poll for the 2022 NCAA Division I Football season.\footnote{Data were collected from \url{https://collegepolltracker.com}.} The dataset includes the ranking lists of $M=15$ pollsters across $T=16$ weeks.
 As many teams are not listed in the top 20 by at least one pollster in at least one week, we consider a subset of $N=7$ teams to obtain a time series of full rankings.
 Figure~\ref{fig:NCAA_data} shows the entire time series of ranking lists for a single pollster.
-See the Supplement for more details on the dataset.

-To account for external factors driving each pollster's evaluation, we include the following covariates, updated each week before pollsters submit their rankings: the win percentage, the average margin of victory, the margin of victory of the last game, and a binary variable equal to 1 if the team won the previous game.\footnote{Data were collected from \url{https://collegepolltracker.com} and \url{https://www.teamrankings.com/}.}
+To account for external factors driving each pollster's evaluation, we include the following covariates, updated each week before pollsters submit their rankings: the win percentage, the average margin of victory, the margin of victory of the last game, and a binary variable equal to 1 if the team won the previous game.\footnote{Data were collected from \url{https://www.teamrankings.com/}.}

 The purpose of this application is to assess the forecasting performance of the proposed methods.
 By comparing the static ROBART and dynamic ARROBART together with their linear counterparts, we aim to determine the relative importance of accounting for nonlinearities (via the BART) and temporal persistence in time series.
 Specifically, we perform an out-of-sample forecasting exercise where we train the models using an expanding window with test periods from week 12 to week 16 of the poll.